xz2275/Chad2/README.md

 By the way, you do need a password to use this App.
 This is a "place holder" for something that can be developed into a user registration system.
 The current password is "carol".

-If you are Prof. Steve Roehrig and wants to test if this actually works, you need to email Long Zheng to ask him to have his Outlook open...
+One caveat of using the App is that you need to email Long Zheng to ask him to have his Outlook open...

 Getting the App
 ===============